 What Equipment You Need To Make Great Videos as New Filmmaker

-In this article, we look at the essential equipment you need to produce high quality video to help you put your best foot forward with your audience.
+In this article, we look at the essential equipment you need to produce high quality video without getting lost in the cost and gimmicks.

 Regardless of which you choose, there are several essential features you should make sure you have when making your purchase.
 The first thing to look for is the quality of the video it records.
 Get a camera that records at minimum 1080p and preferably one that records in 4k.
 You also want a camera that has an input for an external mic so you can get better sound quality than what you would get from the built-in mic.
-Also, if you’re opting for a camcorder, get one that has a powerful lens with the ability to zoom in and out.
+If you’re opting for a camcorder, get one that has a powerful lens with the ability to zoom in and out.
 Otherwise, a camera that has the ability to use different lenses is a plus.
 Another thing to look for is the camera’s sensor size; a larger sensor captures more information and makes for a better quality product.
-Other features to look for are image stabilization and multi-output formats, and manual/custom color temperature settings.
+Other features to look for are image stabilization, multi-output formats, and manual/custom color temperature settings.

-Now that you’ve shot the best quality video you can, it’s time to make it shine via the editing.
-If you want your work to have that professional polish, you have to spring for some pro-level editing software.
-The two big hitters here are Adobe’s Premiere and Apple’s Final Cut Pro.
+Currently, the two most popular editing programs are Adobe’s Premiere and Apple’s Final Cut Pro.
 The industry is leaning more towards Adobe Creative Cloud because of its workflow and integration.
 You can start out learning on less expensive options such as Apple’s iMovie or Wondershare Filmora that have fewer features.
 The key is to start learning the fundamentals.
 Eventually, you’ll want the power and versatility that comes with having a pro-level program.

 Odds & Ends

-Making video content is fun and challenging, and there’s never been a better time for people to get in on the action.
+Making video content is fun and challenging, and there’s never been a better time to be a video creator.
 What once cost tens of thousands of dollars can now be done by virtually anyone with a decent camera and a computer.
 Just remember that all the gear in the world won’t make a bad video good, and content is still king.